MicrosoftDocs/cpp-docs/docs/standard-library/iterator-concepts.md

 *`I`*\
 The type to test to see if it's a `contiguous_iterator`.

-The elements of a `contiguous_iterator` are stored sequentially in memory and can be accessed using pointer arithmetic.
-A `std::array` has a `contiguous_iterator`.

 ### Remarks

 A `contiguous_iterator` can be accessed by pointer arithmetic because the elements are laid out sequentially in memory and are the same size.

-Some examples of a `contiguous_iterator` are `std::array`, `std::vector`, and `std::string`.
+Some examples of a `contiguous_iterator` are `array`, `vector`, and `string`.

 ### Example: `contiguous_iterator`